stefanix/videoowl/README.md

 License
 --------

-VideoOwl is released under the GPL v3 and  the bundled ffmpeg is LGPL v2.1.
+Videoowl is released under the GPL v3 and  the bundled ffmpeg is LGPL v2.1.